andresebr/kumodd/README.md

 valid.
 Native Google Apps and certain PDF files do not provide a MD5 digest, in which case, kumodd compares the file size and Last Modify time.

 Kumodd also verifies bulk metadata.
-However, certain metadata are transient; they are valid for a limited time from when they are downloaded, after which a subsequent download retrieves differing values.
+However, certain metadata are ephemeral; they are valid for a limited time after they are downloaded, after which a subsequent download retrieves differing values.
 For example, the value of 'thumbnailLink' changes every time the metadata is retrieved from Google Drive.
-Other 'Link' values may change after a few weeks.
+Other 'Link' and URL values may change after a few weeks.

 Kumodd saves the complete, unredacted metadata in a YAML file.
 Before computing the